skbwu/skbwu.github.io/_pages/talks.md

 Here is a collection of my invited and contributed talks.
 Please feel free to reach out if you have any questions and comments and/or would like access to multimedia files (e.g., slides).

 ## Invited
+- An Introduction to Markov Chain Monte Carlo.
+Guest lecture for *STATS 217: Introduction to Stochastic Processes I.* July 8, 2026. [[slides](https://skbwu.github.io/files/an_intro_to_mcmc.pdf)]
 - Parallelizing MCMC Across the Sequence Length. *Stanford University Department of Statistics, Palacios Group Meeting.* May 22, 2026. [[slides](https://drive.google.com/file/d/10UCddpFBGg2LM2HbNhjMz1vTESCtCUuk/view?usp=sharing)]
 - Ensemble Approaches for Robust and Generalizable Short-Term Forecasts of Dengue Fever. *Oklahoma State University Department of Mathematics, Computational and Applied Math Seminar.* February 20, 2025. [[slides](https://docs.google.com/presentation/d/1gHLLs574k4ancuewjcTvZrvnmhLhxHZHjlZYEbHU4GM/edit?usp=sharing)]